qeeqbox/social-analyzer/README.md

 ```

 ## Running Issues
-- Remember that existing profiles show `status:good` or `rate %100`
+- Remember that existing profiles show `status:good` or `rate:%100`
 - Use Proxy, VPN, TOR or anything similar for periodic suspicious-profiles checking
 - Change the user-agent to most updated one or increase the random time between requests
 - Use the slow mode (Not available in the CLIs) to avoid running into blocking\results issue